 Favorite pool toys

-And it never hurts to throw in the pool noodles in inflatable pool lounger to build on that excitement…
+And it never hurts to throw in the pool noodles and the inflatable pool lounger to build on that excitement… and any other accessories you may enjoy.
+If you visit a hot tub store, you can find floating lights, and all kinds of cool things.

 I got THIS Intex floating lounger which I adored!